MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 - **Manage updates to Office automatically**, without any administrative overhead.
 For more information, see [Choose how to manage updates](plan-microsoft-365-apps.md#step-2---choose-how-to-manage-updates).
 If you want to manage updates for the Microsoft 365 Apps, we recommend using [servicing profile](./admincenter/servicing-profile.md).
 - **Lead with Current Channel**: Deploy [Current Channel](overview-update-channels.md#current-channel-overview) to the majority of devices.
 This enables users to benefit from the latest features and product improvements as soon as possible.
 Create a second package for installing [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview) for users who need more predictability and a fixed update cycle.

-You can customize these options to match the requirements for your organization, including deploying to additional or different update channels, and deploying Visio and Project.
+You can customize these options to match the requirements for your organization, including deploying additional or different update channels, and deploying Visio and Project.
 For more information, see [Customize your deployment](#customize-your-deployment).

 ## Step 1: Download the Office Deployment Tool